 A 529 plan is a college savings plan in which any investment earnings are free of taxation, though the original contributions are not deductible.
-The money isn’t taxed when taken out of the plan, as long as it used for qualified education expenses.
-529 plans are one of the best college savings plans over the long-term.
-In fact, tax changes passed in late 2017 make 529 plans even more useful than they were before.
+The money isn’t taxed when taken out of the plan as long as it is used for qualified education expenses.
+These plans are one of the best college savings plans over the long term.

-Custodial accounts, either Uniform Gifts to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA) set up at a bank, mutual fund or brokerage firm give a designated custodian full discretion over investment decisions for the benefit of a minor.
+Custodial accounts, either Uniform Gifts to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA), set up at a bank, mutual fund, or brokerage firm give a designated custodian full discretion over investment decisions for the benefit of a minor.
 Custodial accounts have no restrictions on deposits and no penalties for early withdrawal.
-The disadvantages of a custodial account is that they are taxed annually as well as at withdrawal.
-In addition, at age 21 the child has complete control over the account and funds.
+The disadvantage of a custodial account is that they are taxed annually as well as at withdrawal.
+In addition, at age 21, the child has complete control over the account and funds.

 A Roth IRA can also be used to save for college.
 When parents save for college using a Roth IRA, the money can be withdrawn with no taxes or withdrawal penalty.
 If the child does not go to college, the funds stay in the Roth IRA.

 Using a Roth IRA for college can be tricky because your money is commingled with retirement funds.
 Parents need to keep close tabs on their asset allocation as the time to pay for college approaches.